sourcegraph/careers/job-descriptions/ux-designer.md

 ### About the role

-We are searching for a creative, self-motivated UX designer who can brainstorm ideas and bring them to life.
-We highly value Product Design within our organization, as it impacts all aspects of Sourcegraph’s product.
-You'll have creative autonomy and a strong influence over the product’s development.
+We are searching for a creative, self-motivated UX designer who can iteratively improve the cohesive user expereience, while bringing clean and thoughtful UI to their designs.
+It is important that this person deeply understands developers and can craft an experience that delights a technical audience.

+#### Your responsibilities

 You will:

-- Own the comprehensive user experience of the product.
 - Contribute to overall strategy and decision-making about Sourcegraph’s features.
-- Work closely and effectively communicate with our product and engineering team to define, design, and improve Sourcegraph, ensuring a high-quality implementation.
-- Support multiple projects simultaneously while meeting tight deadlines.
+- Drive continual progress towards a cohesive, delightful experience for a technical audience through iterative improvements.
+- Design elegant flows, wireframes, prototypes, sketches, and high-fidelity visuals.
+- Use prototyping and user-testing to inform and validate designs.
+- Help measure, learn, and build new and existing experiences.
+- Collaborate with product and engineers to bring ideas to life, and support the team to make incremental progress toward design excellence.
-- Create designs that adhere to and extend the existing style guide.
+- Leverage and evolve the style guide to create a clean, usable design system.

-### Ideal candidates have
+We will encourage and support you to:

+- Collaborate directly with customers to collect feature requirements and inform product design.
+- Publish blog posts and give conference talks about your work at Sourcegraph.

+#### Your qualifications

-- An understanding of and passion for what makes a great user experience.
+- A passion for and ability to communicate what makes a great user experience.
+- Experience using Figma, Sketch, or any other vector-based design tools to deliver product ideas from conception to mockups and finished renderings.
-- A portfolio showcasing their skillset and years of experience designing digital products.
+- A portfolio showcasing your systematic and creative design thinking as well as deep understainding of UI/UX best practices for digital products.
 - Experience (limited, or as a hobby, is fine) as a programmer to understand the product and user need, and to jump into our codebase and fix design (e.g. CSS) issues.
 - A knack for giving and receiving feedback, and explaining the reasoning behind their designs.
-- Experience using Figma, Sketch, or any other vector-based design tools to deliver product ideas from conception to mockups and finished renderings.
 - Experience with prototyping as a means to explore and convey design solutions.
+- Experience with usability testing, customer journey mapping, developing personas, wireframing and prototyping, sketching, and other UX design methods.
+- Experience designing digital products that successfully shipped to customers.
+- Experience creating and maintaining a style guide or design system.
+- Fluency in best practices for web design, as well as knowledge of usability principles and techniques.

+#### Nice to haves

+- You have experience designing developer tools.
+- Experience working in cross-functional teams on multiple projects in tandem.
+- Experience building digital products or contributing to the design of consumer or enterprise applications.

 ### Location